-Applicability of Subpart HH to Tiffany 5 Pad
+Applicability of Subpart HH to Tiffany 3 Pad

-According to SIMCOE, Tiffany 5 is located prior to the point of custody transfer and is therefore considered a production field facility and not a natural gas transmission or storage facility.
+According to SIMCOE, the Tiffany 3 Pad is located prior to the point of custody transfer and is therefore considered a production field facility and not a natural gas transmission or storage facility.
 Potential HAP emissions from the glycol dehydration units and storage vessels at the facility are less than the major source thresholds of 25 tpy total HAPS and 10 tpy of a single HAP.
-Therefore, Tiffany 5 is considered an area source of HAPs according to 40 CFR part 63, subpart HH.
+Therefore, Tiffany 3 is considered an area source of HAPs according to 40 CFR part 63, subpart HH.
 Uncontrolled actual benzene emissions from the dehydration unit at the facility is less than 0.9 megagrams.
 Per 40 CFR 63.764(e)(1)(ii), the dehydration unit is exempt from the 40 CFR 63.764(d) general standards for area sources.
-Therefore, only recordkeeping requirements apply to the facility.
+Therefore, only recordkeeping requirements apply.